cboulanger/bibliograph/readme.md

 - Unzip the sdk into a top-level "qooxdoo" folder and rename it to "2.1".
 You can also adapt the path to the sdk in the bibliograph/config.json configuration file
 - Issue "./generate build" in the "bibliograph" folder.
-- For deployment, you only need the bibliograph/build and bibliograph/services folders, the rest is only neccessary to build the app
+- For deployment, you only need to copy the bibliograph/build and bibliograph/services folders to the production server.
+  The rest is only necessary to build the application.
 - Securing the Server: The PHP backend has one single entry-point: services/server.php.
 If you want to make sure no other PHP script is called from outside, restrict access to php files to this path.
 - It is recommended to create a redirection from the top-level path to the bibliograph/build folder
+- By default, Bibliograph stores persistent data in the system temporary folder (on Linux, this is usually /tmp).
+This is fine for testing the application, but can lead to the loss of data whenever this folder is automatically cleaned up by the OS.
+For permanent production installations, you MUST change the QCL_VAR_DIR constant in services/config/server.conf.php to a world-writable directory outside the document root of the web server.

 First run
 ---------